pisinger/measure-latency-to-azure-endpoints-with-pwsh/Readme.md

 ---

 **measure-latency-to-azure-endpoints-via-psping.ps1:** This script does leverage PSPING for checking latency by doing TCP handshakes to the endpoints specified in `$endpoints` hash table - by default it will trigger PSPING to make 3 TCP connects and will then simply grab the average timings provided by psping.
+You can also specify different ports to be used by just adding the desired port as `:5061` or `:80`.

 The psping-based script will also auto-download psping itself if not yet exists in script folder.
 > PSPING: <https://docs.microsoft.com/en-us/sysinternals/downloads/psping/>